firecmsco/firecms/website/docs/properties/config/map.md

 ### `previewProperties`
 List of properties rendered as this map preview.
 Defaults to first 3.

+### `spreadChildren`
+Display the child properties as independent columns in the collection view.
+Defaults to `false`.

+### `expanded`
+Should the map be expanded by default in the form view.
+Defaults to `false`.

+### `keyValue`
+Render this map as a key-value table that allows to use arbitrary keys.
+You don't need to define the properties in this case.

 ### `validation`

 * `required` Should this field be compulsory.